 Ulcerative colitis or Crohn's disease

 Ulcerative colitis and Crohn's disease cause inflammation and sores (ulceration) inside the bowel.
-You have an increased risk of bowel cancer if you have either of these diseases.
+These diseases increase your risk of bowel cancer.

 Your level of risk depends on:

 - how long you have had the disease